The Ultimate List of Hacker Movies You Should Watch

 Hacker Tactics Demonstrated

-• "Insider Threat" (dang-it! yet, again!) is the malicious or unintentional actions to gin access to critical systems that can result in data or financial loss.
+• "Insider Threat" (yep, again!) is the malicious (i.e. seeking revenge on a former employer) or unintentional (i.e. falling for a phishing campaign) actions by a person who has access to critical systems that result in a data breach or damage to systems.

 Movie Plot